Alexander Ratzan

 NYU Tandon Neuroinformatics Lab VIDA

-I’m Alex, a first year PhD student at NYU Tandon School of Engineering.
-As a School of Engineering fellow, I am working with Dr. Erdem Varol in the Neuroinformatics Lab to develop novel, efficient, and scalable methods to solve problems in neuroscience.
+I’m currently a PhD student at NYU Tandon School of Engineering.
+As an NDSEG fellow, I work in the Neuroinformatics Lab advised by Dr. Erdem Varol to develop novel, efficient, and scalable methods to address unsolved problems in neuroscience.

 Background